spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

   | **Tags**| Assign any desired cluster tags.
 Tags on a cluster are propagated to the Virtual Machines (VMs) deployed to the target environments.
 Example: `zone` or `region`.|
   | **Cloud Account** | If you already added your AWS account in Palette, select it from the **drop-down Menu**.
 Otherwise, click on **Add New Account** and add your AWS account information.  |

-  If you already have an AWS account, skip to the [Create an EKS Cluster](#create-an-eks-cluster) section.
-To add a cloud account, continue to the [Add Cloud Account](#add-aws-cloud-account) section.
+  If you already have an AWS cloud account, you can skip to the [Create an EKS Cluster](#create-an-eks-cluster) section.

 ### Add Cloud Account